Stuart A. Aaronson

 His development and application of stable expression cDNA cloning technology resulted in his identification of new human oncogenes, growth factor receptors, and other genes, which induce transformation or drug resistance.
 He and colleagues identified the protooncogene product, MET, as the receptor for HGF/Scatter Factor and LRP5/6 as the receptor for a novel Wnt antagonist, Dkk1.
 This latter discovery paved the way for his recent demonstration with colleagues of a Wnt autocrine transforming mechanism in human malignancies.

 Dr. Aaronson received his M.D. from UCSF in 1966.
 He joined the National Institutes of Health in 1967 and became Chief of the Laboratory of Cellular and Molecular Biology at the National Cancer Institute in 1977.
-He joined Mount Sinai in 1994 and is the Jack and Jane B. Aron Professor and Chairman of the Department of Oncological Sciences.
+He joined Mount Sinai in 1994 and is the Jack and Jane B. Aron Professor and Founding Chair, Emeritus of the Department of Oncological Sciences.
 He is the recipient of numerous awards including the Distinguished Service Medal from the U.S. Public Health Service, the Rhoads Memorial Award from the American Association of Cancer Research, and the Paul Erhlich Prize from Germany.
 He is the author of over 530 publications, an inventor on more than 50 patents, and serves on numerous editorial boards and scientific advisory committees.

 Accademia Nazionale Dei Lincei